-This guide explains all about SSTP VPNs as well as how to setup a VPN based on SSTP protocol on any device or operating system.
-We will also discuss the top 5 VPN services with SSTP protocols.
+This guide explains all about SSTP VPNs as well as how to set up a VPN based on SSTP protocol on any device or operating system.
+We will also discuss the top VPN providers with SSTP protocols.

 What is SSTP?